Motorola Mostar Radios

 • Externally the MIB looks identical to the later RIB (Radio Interface Box)

-• Internally the MIB and RIB are totally diferent.
+• Internally the MIB and RIB are totally different.

 **Do you have the schematic for a MIB?